seahorn/crab/README.md

 # Integrating Crab in other analysis tools #

-Read `external/README.md` or check these projects:
+Read [README.md](https://github.com/seahorn/crab/blob/master/external/README.md) for a trival example using `Makefile` or check these projects using `cmake`:

 - [Crab-Llvm](https://github.com/seahorn/crab-llvm) is a static
 analyzer that infers invariants from LLVM-based languages using Crab.